© Unofficial Royalty 2024

 June 24, 1532 – Birth of Robert Dudley, 1st Earl of Leicester, favorite of Queen Elizabeth I of England

-Queen Mary I died on November 17, 1558, and her younger half-sister came to the throne as Queen Elizabeth I. Because Robert had been a companion of Elizabeth’s half-brother King Edward VI, the two were well-acquainted and it was natural for the new queen to turn to him to be one of her most trusted courtiers.
+Queen Mary I died on November 17, 1558, and her younger half-sister came to the throne as Queen Elizabeth I. Because Robert had been a companion of Elizabeth’s half-brother King Edward VI, the two were well-acquainted, and it was natural for Robert Dudley to become one of Elizabeth’s most trusted courtiers.
 The day after her accession to the throne, Elizabeth named Robert her Master of the Horse.
-Although it is a ceremonial role today, it was an important role in Tudor times.
+Although it is a ceremonial role today, it was an important position in Tudor times.
 Robert remained a powerful and important political figure for the rest of his life.
-From the beginning of Elizabeth’s reign in 1558 until his death in 1588, Robert was one of her most conscientious privy councilors.
+From the beginning of Elizabeth’s reign in 1558 until he died in 1588, Robert was one of her most conscientious privy councilors.

 Unofficial Royalty: Robert Dudley, 1st Earl of Leicester